gbif/hp-herbarium-germany/_posts/2021-04-26-features-explained.md

 	</a>
 </figure>

-The seven filters listed directly above the records are the most commonly used filters: Keyword search, Scientific name, Recorded by, Locality, Country and Year.
-Clicking on “more” will show a list of all filters available (as of May 2021, there are 27 filters); just choose an item to add the respective filter.
+The seven filters listed directly above the records are the most commonly used filters: *Keyword search*, *Scientific name*, *Recorded by*, *Locality*, *Country* and *Year*.
+Clicking on *more* will show a list of all filters available (as of May 2021, there are 27 filters); just choose an item to add the respective filter.
 Clicking the three dots in the small pop-up window will tell you more about the filter.

 <figure class="has-text-centered">
 	<img src="/assets/images/filter_list.jpg" />